Medicare Part D Prescription Drug Benefit

 - The pharmacist will write and mail a summary of consultation including a medication action plan and personal medication list (sample version available for download below) and send it to you or your caregiver.

 We will regularly review our claims data for all MTM participants to see if a targeted medication review is needed.
-Targeted medication reviews are performed by a team of pharmacists for certain medication and chronic condition issues.
+Targeted medication reviews are performed by a pharmacist, registered nurse, licensed practical nurse, or pharmacy intern under the direct supervision of a pharmacist for certain medication and chronic condition issues.
 If we find problems, we may contact your health care provider.
 You will also receive a medication guide specific to your chronic condition that explain when and how to take your medications, along with possible side effects to watch for.

-You may be referred to the South Country care coordination team if additional assessment, facilitation, health care coordination, evaluation, and advocacy for options and services are identified.
+You may be referred to the South Country Health Alliance care coordination team if additional assessment, facilitation, health care coordination, evaluation, and advocacy for options and services are identified.